-A 10 x 10 km search of the Aboriginal Heritage Information Management System (AHIMS) centred on the study area returned eight results for previously recorded Aboriginal sites within the search area.
+A 10 x 10 km search of the Aboriginal Heritage Information Management System (AHIMS) returned eight results for previously recorded Aboriginal sites within the search area (Appendix 1).
 No Aboriginal sites are located within the study area.

-The visual inspection of the study area was undertaken by OzArk Archaeologist, Jordan Henshaw on 7 May 2024.
-At the conclusion of the site inspection, the entire study area was determined as having low archaeological potential (surface and subsurface) due to previous vegetation clearance, land-use disturbance, and the heavy clay soils.
-No Aboriginal objects or potential archaeological deposits were identified within the study area during the site inspection.
+The visual inspection of the study area was undertaken by OzArk Archaeologist, Imogen Crome, on 7 November 2024.
+Shawn Faiers representing Glen Innes Local Aboriginal Land Council was present for the visual inspection.

+At the conclusion of the visual inspection, the entire study area was determined to have low surface and subsurface archaeological potential.
+This is due to the nature of the landform and clay soils present, as well as the long history of intensive agriculture.
+No Aboriginal objects or potential archaeological deposits were identified during the visual inspection.